ldn-softdev/jtc/User Guide.md

 ### Comparing JSON schemas
 JSON schema essentially is a JSON structure (JSON containers, labels, indices) without leaf data.
-I.e., two JSONs may have different contents (leaf data), while their structures could be the same (though the statment is rather loose - JSON schema does include types of the leaf data as well).
+I.e., two JSONs may have different contents (leaf data), while their structures could be the same (though the statement is rather loose - JSON schema does include types of the leaf data as well).

 E.g., if we add/insert a child into `Ivan`'s record, then the record would be different from the original: